ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: How did the Coder CEO build his company headquarters?
+> Q: What is Hardware?
 >
-> A: By calling the Constructor();
+> A: The part of the computer which you can kick.

 > — ahmadreza-log